Riemannian geometric classification and emergent phenomena of magnetic textures: Differential geometry in magnetic textures

 Since the SSC vanishes, the spin trajectory is restricted to a one-dimensional curve with $d_\mathrm{p} = 1$.
 Moreover, because the geodesic curvature $\kappa_{g}$ is finite while the torsion $\tau$ is zero, the curve forms a small circle on $\mathbb{S}^2$.
 Therefore, the spin texture is given by

 which depends on a single parameter $\Theta$.
-Here, $\alpha$ satisfies $0 < \alpha < \pi$, and as long as this condition holds, the spins themselves do not lie in a single plane, resulting in a noncoplanar configuration.
+Here, $\alpha$ satisfies $0 < \alpha < \pi$ and $\alpha \neq \pi/2$, and as long as this condition holds, the spins themselves do not lie in a single plane, resulting in a noncoplanar configuration.
 In contrast, the curve itself is confined to a single plane.
-The representative examples of this class include the conical magnets.
-In addition, this class includes coplanar magnets under an out-of-plane magnetic field.
+Representative examples of this class include conical magnets.
+In addition, this class includes noncoplanar spin textures obtained from coplanar magnets by applying an out-of-plane magnetic field.